matthew-millard/coding-bootcamp-notes/course-notes.md

 When comparing things with equal (==) or unequal (!=), JavaScript converts (or casts) the types so they match each other.

 - ***Generally, JavaScript tries to convert all types to numbers when you use a comparison operator.
-In the example below, the string 24 is converted into the number 24 before the comparison.
+The string 24 is converted into the number 24 before the comparison.
 That’s why a string of 24 equates to a number of 24 when you use ==.***

 - Booleans can also be converted into numbers.
 When JavaScript converts Booleans into numbers, true becomes 1 and false becomes 0.